rgoomar/i3-wm-config/README.md

 Uses Gnome-Terminal as the terminal.
 It will always open gnome-sound-applet and nm-applet for volume control and network control.

+# Installation Instructions
+Install i3 v4.3
+If using Ubuntu or Debian, don't use the one in the aptitude package manager (as of 10-24-2012).
+Follow the instructions on http://i3wm.org/docs/repositories.html
+`git clone git@github.com:rgoomar/i3-wm-config.git i3`

 # Keyboard Shortcuts